philippe44/squeezelite-core/README.md

 Working codecs: mp3, pcm, flac, aac (faad or helix), alac (native, not using ffmepg), vorbis (improved)

+Vorbis has a TREMOR_ONLY define to force use of tremor version of vorbis

 Can use soxr for resampling or a faster but less accurate 16 bits fixed point resampler (see resample16 repository)

-Can use 16 or 32 bits interim sample size to save outputbuf space
+Can use 16 or 32 bits interim sample size (BYTES_PER_FRAME) to save outputbuf space (works with all above codecs)

 Can use loopback interface is PIPE and EVENTFD are not available